![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I know this might sound excessive.
 But I can't count the number of times such an extra boost would have come in handy, before I'd installed the system.

-Sure, Shadow had possessed plenty of pep factory-stock.
-And I'd boosted his power over that some with things like a bigger carb, headers, a high-rise intake, ram-air, and more.
+Sure, Shadow had possessed plenty of pep, factory-stock.
+And I'd boosted his power a bit over that with things like a bigger carb, headers, a high-rise intake, ram-air, and more.

 I wasn't completely certain the present system capacity would measure up to the task.
 But it was the best I could do with the resources available.
 Especially in a covert manner.